Itunuoluwa1/Capstone_SalesData/README.md

 # Capstone_Excel
-This is where I documented to Excel part of my Capstone project
+## This is where I documented the Excel part of my Capstone project